TheAirship/LoggrJack/README.md

 ## Compatible Logs

 At this time, LoggerJack is only built to parse authentication logs from Office 365 (**Workplace Analytics > User Logged In**).
-Depending on the size of your environment and your level of user activity, certain LoggerJack configurations may produce a substantial amount of output.
+Depending on the size of your environment and the level of user activity, certain LoggerJack configurations may produce a substantial amount of output.
 In general, start with a week's worth of exported events and then adjust from there.
 You can learn more about exporting Office 365 logs here: https://docs.microsoft.com/en-us/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?view=o365-worldwide

 The ultimate goal of the LoggerJack project is to include other text-based log formats (e.g. OWA / IIS, Azure Active Directory, Debian auth), allowing for an at-a-glance review of activity for different systems and applications.